cmcummings/cmcummings/README.md

 ### About Me

-I am an undergraduate Computer Science major at Illinois Institute of Technology.
+- 🎓 I'm an undergraduate Computer Science major at Illinois Institute of Technology.

-### Currently...
+-
-- I'm learning JavaScript and React
+- 🌱 I'm currently learning JavaScript and React

 <!--
 **gestalt8003/gestalt8003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.